boid-com/docs.boid.com/docs/eos_account.md

 ---
 id: eos_account
-title: EOS Account
+title: EOS account
-sidebar_label: EOS Account
+sidebar_label: EOS account
 ---
 You need to link your EOS account to Boid to be able to stake BOID tokens.